Trevis42/trevis42.github.io/pages/profile.md

 Kingwood.
 They have an amazing Game Design programming focus associate degree path.
 The instructors where great but I found my self enjoying the programming side of that more than the design side.
-This lead me to focus on programming and get a degree I could utilize in nearly any place I would be working -- a Computer Science degree.
+This lead me to focus on programming and get a degree I could utilize in nearly any place I would be working -- a Computer Science degree from SHSU.

+*[SHSU]: Sam Houston State University

 Programming and designing various code projects is something that makes made me happy and helped encouraged me enjoy school and push to complete the degree as soon as possible.
 I had some